AiviaCommunity/PythonForAivia/VenvRecipes/StardistVenv/README.md

   - Input channel to segment.

 - Percentile Normalization High (0.0-100.0) : double
   - The percentile to be normalized to 1.
+Default is 99.9

 - Percentile Normalization Low (0.0-100.0) : double
   - The percentile to be normalized to 0.
+Default is 2.0

 - NMS Threshold (0.0-1.0) : double
   - Non maximum suppression threshold.
 A higher NMS threshold allows segmented objects to overlap substantially.
 A lower NMS threshold suppresses the object with lower confidence.
+Default is 0.5

 - Probability Threshold (0.0-1.0) : double
   - If an object's confidence is lower than this threshold, it will be removed.
+Default is 0.5

 - Model(0:demo,1:fluor, 2:DSB,3:3D) : int
   - To determine which pre-trained StarDist model you wish to run.
+Default is 0
     - 0 : 2D_demo
     - 1 : 2D_fluor_nuc
     - 2 : 2D_DSB
     - 3 : 3D_demo

 - Output(0:Lb,1:Msk) : int
   - To set the output type for the segmentation mask.
+Default is 0
     - 0 : labeled segmentation mask
     - 1 : binary segmentation mask